Hodge Laplacians on graphs: Coboundary operators and Hodge Laplacians on graphs

 for all $\{i,j\} \in E$, and

 for all $\{i,j\} \not\in E$.
 An alternating function on $T$ is one of the form $\Phi :V \times V \times V \to \mathbb{R}$ where

 for all $\{i,j,k\} \in T$, and

 for all $\{i,j,k\} \not\in T$.
-More generally, an alternating function is one where permutation of its arguments has the effect of multiplying by the sign of the permutation, as we will see in \eqref{eq:altfn}.
+More generally, an alternating function is one where permutation of its arguments has the effect of changing its value by the sign of the permutation, as we will see in \eqref{eq:altfn}.